mitraZak/mitraZak/README.md

 I'm Mitra, an electrical engineer passionate about learning, learning, and learning.
 ## 🔍 I'm interested in:
 - Data Analysis and Visualization
+- Neuroscience
+- Signal Processing
+- Machine Learning
 - Internet of Things
 - Embedded Systems
-- Signal Processing
-- Machine Learning
 ## Let's Connect!
 Feel free to [Email](mailto:mitrazkri79@gmail.com) me if you'd like to collaborate or discuss interesting projects!